dekoza/mtgpl/docs/_sources/SOI.rst.txt

    When Relentless Dead dies, you may pay |mana_b|.
 If you do, return it to its owner's hand.

    When Relentless Dead dies, you may pay |mana_x|.
-If you do, return another target Zombie creature card with converted mana cost X from your graveyard to the battlefield.
+If you do, return another target Zombie creature card with mana value X from your graveyard to the battlefield.

 :mtgtip:`Rottenheart Ghoul<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/3/933f0504-c611-4557-b1e6-f5be72154805.jpg?1576384569|https://scryfall.com/card/soi/132/rottenheart-ghoul?utm_source=api>`